 Who can apply?

-To be eligible for the FEAST Main Grants, Strands One and Two, you must be a practicing artist or a professional creative organization based in Cornwall.
+To be eligible for the FEAST Main Grants, Audience Development and Audience Participation, you must be a practicing artist or a professional creative organization based in Cornwall.
 We expect applicants to show that they have a real knowledge of / connections with the community in which they intend to work and to provide evidence of community support for the project.

 We accept applications from schools but the project must involve the wider community and bring significant community benefits.
 We cannot fund activity which is the core remit of the school and which should be funded through educational budgets.